Gaolaboratory/mzml_extractor/README.md

 ### U3000Nano_dual_column_10samples_method_60min.meth and U3000Nano_dual_column_10samples_method_35min.meth
 These two are example instrument method files for QE-HF coupled with Ultimate 3000, showing how to set up the 10 consecutive runs with our dual-trap dual-column system.

+# retention_time_delta.py
+This file is used to determine the exact runtime, in case there is unexpected delay not reported by the instrument.
+For example, our instrument reported an exact 35 minutes runtime, but there is a 49s delay that was ignored by the instrument.
+Here we can first split the mzml file using just assumed runtime, 35min, then search the data with MSFragger.
+The resulted psm.tsv file from the first (0-35min) and second (35-70min) run could be used here to determine the exact real runtime for the sample.